9 ways to get healthier in 2024 without trying very hard

 7. Find a therapist you can afford

-You could compare finding a therapist to apartment-hunting in a crowded housing market.
-Demand is high, availability is limited.
-It requires persistence, flexibility, and the knowledge that you may not be able to check every one of your boxes.
-Some people feel so daunted by the prospect that they give up, especially if they're trying to find someone who's covered by their insurance or low-cost.
+You could compare finding a therapist to apartment hunting in a crowded housing market.
+Demand is high; availability is limited.
+It requires persistence, flexibility and the knowledge that you may not be able to check every one of your boxes.
+Some people feel so daunted by the prospect that they give up, especially if they're trying to find someone who is covered by their insurance or is low cost.
 At the same time, you may have more options available than you know.
-Here's a step-by-step guide to finding a therapist that fits your needs and your budget.
+Here's a step-by-step guide to finding a therapist who fits your needs and your budget.

-Read the ingredient list of your favorite packaged snack and you'll find some things you've surely never stocked in your kitchen pantry, like additives that thicken, emulsify, stabilize or preserve.
-Not to mention, high levels of sugar, fat and sodium.
-Eating a lot of ultra-processed foods like sodas, TV dinners, and packaged sweets is linked to health problems like Type 2 diabetes and heart disease.
+Read the ingredients list of your favorite packaged snack, and you'll find some things you've surely never stocked in your kitchen pantry, like additives that thicken, emulsify, stabilize or preserve.
+And that's not to mention high levels of sugar, fat and sodium.
+Eating a lot of ultraprocessed foods like sodas, TV dinners and packaged sweets is linked to health problems like Type 2 diabetes and heart disease.

 So do you need to completely overhaul your family's diet?
-Researchers say, start by cutting back.
+Researchers say to start by cutting back.
 After all, there's a reason why busy families like packaged foods: They're convenient, tasty and affordable.
-So how can you make healthier choices without breaking the bank — or cooking late into the night?
-Start by learning to recognize ultra-processed foods and then try theseeasy ways to cut back, plus some smart swaps for kids' favorite junk foods.
+So how can you make healthier choices without breaking the bank or cooking late into the night?
+Start by learning to recognize ultraprocessed foods and then try theseeasy ways to cut back, plus some smart swaps for kids' favorite junk foods.

 9. Manage back and neck pain